Please use the buttons or tabs above to explore our site

 Below is Derby Street, our main shopping street, off which other streets radiate, including our lovely Market Square.

-- In 1207 King John granted Ranulph de Blondeville 6th Earl of Chester, the right to hold a our current weekly Wednesday market and an annual seven-day fair in Leek.
+- In 1207 King John granted Ranulph de Blondeville 6th Earl of Chester, the right to hold our current weekly Wednesday market and an annual seven-day fair in Leek.

 - In 1214 this ancient borough was granted its royal charter and is now the administrative centre for the Staffordshire Moorlands District Council.

-Leek's coat of arms is made up of a Saltire Shield.
-On the top is the Staffordshire Knot, either side is the famous Leek "Double Sunset" and below a gold garb.
-The crest is a mural crown with three Mulberry leaves on a Mount of Heather, on top of which a Moorcock is resting his claw on a small-weave Shuttle.
+Leek's coat of arms is on a Saltire Shield.
+On the top of which is the Staffordshire Knot, on either side is the famous Leek "Double Sunset" and below is a gold garb.
+The crest is a mural crown with three Mulberry leaves on a Mount of Heather, on top of which is a Moorcock resting his claw on a small-weave Shuttle.
 The motto 'ARTE FAVENTE NIL DESPERANDUM' translates to: 'Our skill assisting us, we have no cause for despair.'